Diabetic ketoacidosis (DKA)

 Severe diabetic ketoacidosis can cause difficulty breathing, brain swelling (cerebral edema), coma, or death.

-Treatment involves giving insulin and fluids through a vein and closely monitoring and replacing electrolytes.
+Treatment involves giving insulin and fluids through a vein (I.V.) while being closely monitored in the hospital.

 This information does not replace the advice of a doctor.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Healthwise is a URAC accredited health web site content provider.
 Privacy Policy.
 How this information was developed to help you make better health decisions.